Outpatient rehab following THA: Often the optimal choice!

 Benefits of inpatient rehabilitation:

-Intensive care: Medical staff are always available to respond to health changes.
+Intensive Care: Medical staff are available at any time to respond to health changes.

-Structured daily routine: A defined treatment plan ensures continuous progress.
+Structured daily routine: A set therapy plan ensures continuous progress.

-Relief in everyday life: Everyday tasks such as cooking or cleaning are eliminated, so that the patient can fully concentrate on recovery.
+Relief in daily life: Everyday tasks such as cooking or cleaning are eliminated, allowing the patient to fully focus on recovery.

 Disadvantages of inpatient rehabilitation:

-Isolation from family: The stay in the clinic means separation from the familiar environment and relatives.
+Isolation from family: The stay in the clinic means a separation from the familiar environment and relatives.

-Costs: Inpatient rehabilitation measures are often associated with higher costs.
+Costs: Inpatient rehab measures are often associated with higher costs.

 When is Outpatient Rehabilitation after Hip Replacement sufficient?